About

 E-mail: c.wiley@surrey.ac.uk

-Chris is the author of articles published in the journals The Musical Quarterly, Music and Letters, Journal of Musicological Research, Comparative Criticism, and Arts & Humanities in Higher Education, in addition to many book chapters.
+Chris is the author of articles published in journals including The Musical Quarterly, Music and Letters, Journal of Musicological ResearchWomen’s History Review, Comparative Criticism, Studies in Educational Evaluation, and Arts & Humanities in Higher Education, in addition to many book chapters.
 He has delivered papers on historical, critical, and educational topics at many international and interdisciplinary conferences in the UK, US, Australia, Canada, Denmark, Finland, Germany, Greece, Ireland, Portugal, Spain, The Netherlands, and elsewhere, including the Keynote Address at a four-day Biennial Conference of Musicology hosted by the University of Arts, Belgrade, as well as presenting invited colloquia at the Faculties of Music of the Universities of both Oxford and Cambridge.

 Chris’s teaching has crystallized around Western art-music of the last three centuries, popular music studies, film and television music, critical musicology, music theory, and musical theatre, and he has acted as a supervisor at all levels from undergraduate dissertations to doctoral research.
-His continuing commitment to teaching of the highest quality has been widely recognized; he became an International Distinguished Educator with Turning (formerly Turning Technologies) in 2012 (the first ever appointment from the Arts and Humanities) and was awarded a National Teaching Fellowship in 2013.
+His continuing commitment to teaching of the highest quality has been widely recognized; he became an International Distinguished Educator with Turning Technologies in 2012 (the first ever appointment worldwide in the Arts and Humanities) and was awarded a National Teaching Fellowship in 2013.

-Chris frequently provides information and expert comment to the media in the areas of popular music, classical music, and music education.
+Chris frequently provides expert comment to the international media in the areas of popular music, musical theatre, classical music, and education.
 He is much sought after as a public speaker, including pre-performance talks for Glyndebourne Opera and the Royal Philharmonic Orchestra.
-He is a Trustee of the professional opera company Retrospect Opera, which has released eight discs to date.
+He is a Director and Trustee of Retrospect Opera, which has commercially released 12 recordings to date, and is Musical Executor and a Trustee of The Richard Stoker Trust.

-In 2014, Chris completed the degree of MA in Academic Practice with Distinction at City University London.
+In 2014, Chris completed the degree of MA in Academic Practice with Distinction at City, University of London.
 He became a Principal Fellow of the Higher Education Academy in 2017, having been made a Senior Fellow two years earlier.
-In 2020, he took up a one-semester Faculty Research Fellowship at the University of Surrey.
+In 2020, he took up a semester-long Faculty Research Fellowship at the University of Surrey.